 Various software publishers police unauthorized use of software, which can pose a major problem for organizations.
 It’s not uncommon for the Business Software Alliance (BSA) to impose fines in excess of $100,000 per infraction on behalf of companies like Microsoft or Adobe if unauthorized software is found.

-With a software license management solution, you can quickly collect and analyze all the software licenses being used across your organization.
+With a software license management solution, you can quickly collect and analyze all the software licenses in use across your organization.

 If a software license compliance gap is detected, you’ll have visibility into how many licenses are missing and can take action to resolve it – either through license reallocation or by purchasing new licenses.